You have the right to make choices regarding your health care. You can

 and even in celebration of new beginnings.
 Mass is celebrated in the Chapel

 at various times throughout the week.
-We also broadcast Mass from the
+Catholic sacraments are also available

 through Spiritual Care Services.

 Our professional spiritual care team is supported by a talented and caring

 community of volunteers.
 These volunteers give their time and compassion

 to support patients, family and staff in times of grief, loss and spiritual

 distress.
 Our volunteers receive specialized training and support from